 To steal progressive videos, just right click a file and “Save As…” to put it on your own drive.
-Or, if that’s too much trouble, just grab any of dozens of tools to download video for you.
+Or, if that’s too much trouble, just grab any of dozens of for you.
 This is so easy because web server links are designed to be downloaded.
 True streaming servers only send video directly to your media player as it plays, but video from web servers is completely unprotected.

 “As a pioneer in the development and delivery of pay-per-view video on the Web, we worked to build a solution that could solve key challenges our clients face in selling their content on the Web … to ensure this system handles in real time the enormous volumes required by our clients such as Showtime Boxing, Earthcam, Woodstock.com and UFA Sports.”

 ― M. Terretta,

 A better level of protection is hosting the files on true streaming servers, which generally only deliver the content in proprietary formats to proprietary clients.
 However, clever software tools exist in the hacker community that can conceivably store the stream on the client-side hard drive at the same time as it’s being played.
 And that leads us to Digital Rights Management, or “DRM.”